MD PROGRAM - MCAT SCORE REQUIREMENTS

 Not all medical schools require the MCAT.
 However, because the MCAT has become a standard requirement at many accredited U.S. and international medical schools, you’ll find that it is still an important piece of the admissions process at most quality education institutions.

-Trinity does require the MCAT as part of our admissions process.
+Trinity does require the MCAT for U.S. citizens, nationals, and eligible permanent resident applicants as part of the admissions process and is highly encouraged for everyone else.
 However, we do not rely on the MCAT as the determining factor in the admission decision; instead, we see it as a starting point to showcase a student’s potential.
 We consider many other factors when reviewing an applicant, and we do accept low MCAT scores from those who excel and show potential in other areas.

 It’s important to not allow a low MCAT score to derail your aspirations of becoming a doctor.
 While a low MCAT score can put you in a challenging position, if you have a high GPA, then the two components can balance one another out.